What is a telegraphic transfer?

 You can also save on international expenses by using Airwallex’s multi-currency debit cards.
 Create virtual cards in minutes, and make purchases all over the world with zero transaction fees.

-To find out more about how Airwallex business account can help you manage your money across borders, apply for a free account today.
+To find out more about how Airwallex business account can help you manage your money across borders, apply for an account today.

 Related article: Why your bank transfer is delayed